-Special “stripper heads” used to harvest wheat leave straw standing at 30 inches instead of cutting it off at 8 inches.
+Special “stripper heads” used to harvest wheat, leave straw standing at 30 inches instead of cutting it off at 8 inches.
 The tall stubble is much like unharvested grass with the added benefit of a modest amount of grain left by the harvest machines.
 The tall wheat straw is a favorite roosting area for full grown pheasants.

 No haying is done at Lone Tree Trails, so grassy areas are exclusively wildlife habitat.

-All these factors work in concert to make thousands of natural, wild, South Dakota Ring Neck Pheasants available for your hunting pleasure.
+All these factors work in concert to make thousands of all-natural Wild South Dakota Ring Necked Pheasants available for your hunting pleasure.
 Hope we see you this fall!